Contact Us

 Vehicle sharing

-When you absolutely need a car and can’t borrow a friend’s vehicle, take advantage of car sharing.
+When you absolutely need a car and can’t borrow a friend’s vehicle, take advantage of eco-friendly car sharing.

 HourCar is the largest vehicle sharing program in the Twin Cities.
 The program has four locations on the University of Minnesota campus and guarantees 24/7 access to vehicles.
 You’ll also find an HourCar location at Augsburg University.